tyrnor/NotesApp/README.md

 ### Task Management

-- Task List: View a list of tasks, including titles and brief description.
+- Note List: View a list of notes, including titles and brief description.
-- Task Details: Access detailed task information.
+- Note Details: Access detailed note information.
-- Add New Tasks: Easily add tasks with titles and descriptions.
+- Add New Notes: Easily add notes with titles and descriptions.
-- Edit Tasks: Modify tasks by updating titles and descriptions.
+- Edit Notes: Modify notes by updating titles and descriptions.
-- Delete Tasks: Remove tasks for a clean and organized task list.
+- Delete Notes: Remove notes for a clean and organized task list.

 ### User Experience